Felon03/CameraAlbum/README.md

 # CameraAlbum
-Take photo and display or choose pic from Albumn
+Take photo and display or choose pic from Album